wp-plugins/ninjafirewall/readme.txt

 = 1.2.7 =
 * Added an option to import/export NinjaFirewall configuration (see "Firewall Options" page).
-* The firewall logs will be saved to the `wp-content/nfwplus/` folder, to prevent WordPress from deleting them during an update.
+* The firewall logs will be saved to the `wp-content/nfwlog/` folder, to prevent WordPress from deleting them during an update.
 * Added a warning in the "Overview" page if the administrator is not whitelisted by the firewall.
 * Non-RFC compliant uppercase IPv6 addresses found in the X_FORWARDED_FOR header will no longer be blocked by the firewall (rule #312).
 * Rules #151 and #152 (HTTP header injection) were removed to prevent false positives from occurring.
 * The "AUTH log" option from the "Login Protection" page will be disabled if the server does not support it.
 * Cookies and GET variable sanitizing, as well as HTTP_REFERER scan will be disabled by default in the Firewall Policies page.
-* Added a rule to protect against the Bash code injection vulnerability (CVE-2014-6271).
+* Added a rule to protect against the `shellshock` bash code injection vulnerability (CVE-2014-6271).

 = 1.2.6 =
 * Added a new option to record brute-force attacks to the server AUTH log (see Login Protection > AUTH log).